IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 **Detection**

-I created the following alert: 'index=* source="WinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode=3' and saved as Powershell Network Connection.
+I created the following alert: 'index=main source="WinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode=3' and saved as Powershell Network Connection.

 It was activated here: